shreyash1110/graph_algo_visualizer/README.md

 *   Select from various layout options like Spring Layout, Circular Layout, Random Layout, and Binary Tree Layout for graph visualization.
 *   Perform DFS and BFS traversals with step-by-step visualization.
 *   Execute Dijkstra's algorithm to find the shortest path from a specified root node.
-*   Compute the Minimum Spanning Tree using Prim's algorithm.
+*   Compute the Minimum Spanning Tree using Kruskal's algorithm.
+*   Find the Strongly Connected Components withing a directed graph using Kosaraju's algorithm.

 ## Installation
 ------------